Would-You-Bot/client/README.md

-# Would-You Bot
+# Would You Bot

-Would-You bot is an open-source discord bot that includes activities and questions to keep your server active!
+Would You bot is an open-source discord bot that includes activities and questions to keep your server active!

 ## Resources